 \begin{definition} The submodule $\injt(A)$ will be called the torsion submodule of $A$. \end{definition}

-\begin{remark} In general, $\injt$ is not idempotent.
-It was shown in~\cite[Proposition~17]{M-10} that, over a commutative artinian local ring, $\injt(A)$ is strictly contained in $A$ for \texttt{any} finitely generated nonzero $A$ (here $\injt(A) = \mathfrak{t}(A)$). \end{remark}
+\begin{remark} As part of Proposition~\ref{P:subfunctor}, we have that $\injt(A)$ is a submodule of $A$.
+Mimicking the definition in the commutative case, one can define the torsion $t(A)$ of $A$ as the set of all elements of $A$ which can be annihilated by regular elements of $\Lambda$.
+It is known~\cite[10.19]{Lam} that $\Lambda$ is right Ore if and only if for each right $\Lambda$-module~$A$, $t(A)$ is a submodule of $A$.
+It now follows that $\injt \neq t$ if $\Lambda$ is not right Ore. \end{remark}

-There is another possible candidate, $\mathfrak{t}(A)$, for the torsion submodule of~$A$, first considered by Bass.
+There is another possible candidate, $\mathfrak{t}(A)$, for the torsion submodule of~$A$, first considered by Bass~\cite{B-60}.
 It is defined by the exact sequence

-where $e_{A}$ is the canonical evaluation map.
-We shall refer to it as the 1-torsion submodule of~$A$.\footnote{The case of a vanishing 1-torsion was investigated in~\cite{MS}; it provides a generalization and a conceptual framework for the notion of linkage of algebraic varieties.
+where $A^{\ast} := \Hom_{\Lambda}(A, \Lambda)$ and $e_{A}$ is the canonical evaluation map.
+We shall call $\mathfrak{t}(A)$ the Bass torsion submodule of~$A$.\footnote{The case of a vanishing Bass torsion (without using this name) was investigated in~\cite{MS}; it provides a generalization and a conceptual framework for the notion of linkage of algebraic varieties.
 That approach was extended to functors by the second author in~\cite{R-15}.
-The case of a non-vanishing 1-torsion of finitely presented modules over semiperfect rings was studied in~\cite{M-10}.} Clearly, $\mathfrak{t}$ is also a subfunctor of the identity functor.
-The 1-torsion is defined for any module and coincides with the classical torsion, i.e., with the injective torsion, for finitely generated modules over commutative domains.
+The case of a non-vanishing Bass torsion of finitely presented modules over semiperfect rings was studied in~\cite{M-10} (where it was called 1-torsion).} Clearly, $\mathfrak{t}$ is also a subfunctor of the identity functor.
+The Bass torsion is defined for any module and, for finitely generated modules over commutative domains, it coincides with the classical torsion, i.e., with the injective torsion.
 However, this is no longer true for infinitely generated modules.
 In fact, as the next example shows, the two could be at the extreme ends in terms of size.

 \begin{example} Let $\Lambda := \Z$ and $A := \Q$.
 Since $\Q$ is divisible, $\Q^{\ast\ast}= \{0\}$, and therefore $\mathfrak{t}(\Q) = \Q$.
-On the other hand, $\Q$ is flat and, by~\cite[Proposition~6.2]{MR-1}, $\injt(\Q) = \{0\}$. \end{example}
+On the other hand, $\Q$ is flat and, by~\cite[Proposition~7.2]{MR-1}, $\injt(\Q) = \{0\}$. \end{example}

-While the injective torsion $\injt$ doesn't have this drawback and is indeed our choice for torsion, the 1-torsion functor $\mathfrak{t}$ will also play an important role in our arguments, so now we want to clarify the relationship between the two.
+While the injective torsion $\injt$ doesn't have this drawback and is indeed our choice for torsion, the Bass torsion functor $\mathfrak{t}$ will also play an important role in our arguments, so now we want to clarify the relationship between the two.
 The next result puts Example~\ref{E:extremes} in a conceptual framework.